 Join us, as we pay tribute to the many talented musicians who are proud Gibson Les Paul Junior players.

-The Les Paul Junior’s life began in 1954 as an affordable Les Paul alternative, and its maintained that purpose in a relative sense even as it relates to the vintage market: there are a lot of them out there and they’re often seen as a good entry point to vintage guitar collecting, with prices coming in way way way below those of a 50s Standard or Custom.
+The life of the Les Paul Junior life began in 1954 as an affordable Les Paul alternative, and its maintained that purpose in a relative sense even as it relates to the vintage market: there are a lot of them out there and they’re often seen as a good entry point to vintage guitar collecting, with prices coming in way way way below those of a 50s Standard or Custom.
 That is to say, you can still find them for four figures, even if those figures tend to start with an 8 or a 9…

-Les Paul Junior
+Gibson Les Paul

 Read more gear features, artist interviews and how-to columns here.